 Still – I tend to obsess just a little.
 Here are a few things that make it easier for me.

 Grab a notebook & create a list of what you’ll need – I do this first because as I’m going through some of the other steps, invariably I have a “DOH” moment.
-It can be as simple as 12 champagne glasses, 5 bottles of Freixenet, Wholly Guacamole & pita chips, tapas, coffee and a selection of Torani syrup.
+It can be as simple as 12 champagne glasses, 5 bottles of Freixenet, Wholly Guacamole & pita chips, tapas, coffee, and a selection of Torani syrups.

 Schedule – As you can see, I’m a list maker so I write things down.
 That way the shopping is done, the olives are ready on toothpicks, the veggies have been cut for the dip, the brie is baked, and the invitations have gone out without stress.
 It also means that I’ll have plenty of time to wriggle into a glamorous dress, and do my hair & makeup so that I can greet my guests and make it all look easy.

 Decorate – This is where the theme comes in.
-Candles, flowers napkins & plates in the same color scheme is an easy do.
+Candles, flowers, napkins & plates in the same color scheme is easy to do.
 I love making sure there are plenty of fresh flowers, coordinating towels (even if they’re the paper guest towels) in the bathroom.